akashsharma02/akashsharma02.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D student @ <a href="https://www.ri.cmu.edu/">The Robotics Institute, CMU</a> • Be curious always 🔭
+subtitle: Ph.D candidate @ <a href="https://www.ri.cmu.edu/">The Robotics Institute, CMU</a> • Be curious always 🔭
 # subtitle: Ph.D student @  <a href="https://www.ri.cmu.edu/">The Robotics Institute, CMU</a>

 profile: